pishoyg/coptic/README.md

 of lines of code of an equivalent Python piece to be significantly more.

 - We use TypeScript for static site logic.
-It then gets transpiled to JavaScript by running `make ts_transpile`.
+It then gets transpiled to JavaScript by running `make transpile`.
 We don't write JavaScript directly.

 - We expect to make a similar platform-specific expansion into another territory for the app.